lrleon/uconv/README.md

 This macro declares a function signature to perform the conversion of a quantity expressed in `Source_Unit_Class_Name` towards `Target_Unit_Class_Name`, whose parameter is a double, and it returns a double corresponding to the converted value.
-Next of using of `Declare_Conversion`, it usually writes the function conversion body which implements the conversion.
-For example, for converting from `Fahrenheit` to `Celsius` you might write is thus:
+Next of using of `Declare_Conversion`, the function conversion body which implements the conversion must be written.
+For example, for converting from `Fahrenheit` to `Celsius` you might write this thus:

     Declare_Conversion(Fahrenheit, Celsius, t) { return (t - 32) / 1.8; }

 `Fahrenheit` and `Celsius` class names must already be defined.
-The parameter `t` is a double and in the function body (between `{}`) is written the conversion.
+The parameter `t` is a double in `Fahrenheit` and in the function body (between `{}`) is written the conversion.

 ### Defining and Using Quantities